AliceLR/megazeux/arch/msvc/README.txt

   - No unistd.h
-      MSVC internally defines most of this anyway, so we simply do not include it for MSVC builds.
+      MSVC internally defines most of this anyway, so we simply do not
+      #include it in MSVC builds.

   - No extensions support for mixing code and variable declarations MegaZeux did not depend on this anyway, and it is fairly sloppy